Trust Us, You're Never Going To Look At The Dumpling Emoji The Same Way Again ...

 “Vision can be more powerful, in terms of understanding and perceiving something than having to decode language.
 From that perspective, visual glyphs — a.k.a emojis — are very powerful, effective communicators.
 In terms of digital technology and communication, visual information is very powerful.
 This is one of the proven effects of phenomena such as Facebook.
 Think about it: If Facebook were a country it’d be the largest in the world.
 Facebook has 1.9 billion active monthly users; 300 million plus images are uploaded, every day, on Facebook.
 It’s just mind boggling.

 Never gotten around to becoming fluent in a second language?
 Well, we may have good news for you.
-If you're using emojis in your day-to-day digital communications, then you're basically bilingual — at least, according to language expert Vyvyan Evans.
-Evans, whose new book, The Emoji Code: The Linguistics Behind Smiley Faces and Scaredy Cats, pointed out on a call with Refinery29 that embedding emojis in your text messages and email is essentially an example of "code switching" — a.k.a. flip-flopping between two languages in the course of a single sentence or thought.
+If you're using emoji in your day-to-day digital communications, then you're basically bilingual — at least, according to language expert Vyvyan Evans.
+Evans, whose new book, The Emoji Code: The Linguistics Behind Smiley Faces and Scaredy Cats, pointed out on a call with Refinery29 that embedding emoji in your text messages and email is essentially an example of "code switching" — aka flip-flopping between two languages in the course of a single sentence or thought.

 Emoji is more than just technological dialect, though.
-It's the way that we Digital Age humans inject the the contextual clues of face-to-face encounters into our smartphone exchanges, by subbing emojis in for the nonverbal cues that give context to our IRL interactions.
+It's the way that we Digital Age humans inject the humanity of face-to-face encounters into our smartphone exchanges, by subbing in emoji for the nonverbal cues that give context to our IRL interactions.

 Advertisement

-And to think: All this time we were just sending eggplants out, willy-nilly, and there was so much more to the story...
+And to think: All this time we were just sending out aubergines, willy-nilly, and there was so much more to the story...

-How did emojis make the leap from digital message boards to our everyday lives?
+How did emoji make the leap from digital message boards to our everyday lives?

 “